Expectation-maximization for structure determination directly from cryo-EM micrographs: Numerical results

 \subsubsection{The TRPV1 structure~\cite{gao2016trpv1}}

 The volume is available at the Electron Microscopy Data Bank (EMDB) as \mbox{EMD-8117}\footnote{\url{https://www.ebi.ac.uk/emdb/}}.
 The true structure is of size~$\tilde{L}^3 = 192^3 \text{ voxels}$.
-We consider the downsampled version of the volume of size~$L^3 = 11^3 \text{ voxels}$.
-For this experiment, the micrographs were simulated with~$\SNR = 1$.
-We use the first micrograph generation method, i.e., we generate the micrographs with the true~$192^3 \text{ voxels}$ volume, and then downsample the micrographs such that each projection is of size~$11 \times 11 \text{ pixels}$.
-A representative excerpt of the downsampled micrograph is presented in Fig.~\ref{fig:TRPV1_SNR_1}.
-We have conducted 14 EM iterations with~$\ell_{\text{max}} = 6$, 9 iterations with~$\ell_{\text{max}} = 10$, and 12 iterations with~$\ell_{\text{max}} = 10$.
-A visual comparison between the true and the estimated volumes is presented in Fig.~\ref{fig:TRPV1_comp_1}, and the FSC curve is given in Fig.~\ref{fig:TRPV1_FSC_1}.
-Using the second micrograph generation method, we have generated the micrographs with~$\SNR = 3.5$.
-A representative excerpt of the micrograph is presented in Fig.~\ref{fig:TRPV1_SNR_2}.
-We have conducted 25 EM iterations with~$\ell_{\text{max}} = 6$, 8 iterations with~$\ell_{\text{max}} = 8$, and 4 iterations with~$\ell_{\text{max}} = 10$.
-A visual comparison is presented in Fig.~\ref{fig:TRPV1_comp_2}, and the FSC curve is provided in Fig.~\ref{fig:TRPV1_FSC_2}.
+The initial guess for the algorithm was generated from volume reconstructions from the AlphaFold Protein Structure Database (AFDB)\footnote{\url{https://alphafold.ebi.ac.uk}}~\cite{varadi2024alphafold, varadi2022alphafold}, downsampled to the size of the target volume.
+We used entry~\mbox{AF-Q8NER1-F1} of AFDB for the initial guess.

-Remarkably, we achieve accurate estimates of the downsampled TRPV1 structure from micrographs generated using both methods, perhaps due to its symmetrical structure.
-As expected, the result when we aim to estimate an expanded version of the volume is more accurate.
+First, we use Method 1 to generate the micrograph, i.e., we generate the micrograph with the true~$192^3 \text{ voxels}$ volume, and then downsample the micrograph such that each projection is of size~$17 \times 17 \text{ pixels}$.
+For this experiment, the micrograph was simulated with~$\SNR = 0.13$.
+A visual comparison between the true and the estimated volume is presented in Figure~\ref{fig:TRPV1_comp_1}, and the FSC curve is given in Figure~\ref{fig:TRPV1_FSC_1}.
+Using Method 2 to generate the micrograph, we have generated the micrograph with~$\SNR = 6.2$, and downsampled the volume to size~$L^3 = 17^3 \text{ voxels}$ before micrograph generation.
+A visual comparison is presented in Figure~\ref{fig:TRPV1_comp_2}, and the FSC curve is provided in Figure~\ref{fig:TRPV1_FSC_2}.